Real Estate Fraud, Fake Job Offers, and New Scams Target Northern Colorado Residents

 - Requests for secrecy or pressure to act immediately.

-- Payments are demanded via Bitcoin, wire transfer, gift cards, or cash apps.
+- Payments demanded via bitcoin, wire transfer, gift cards, or cash apps.

 - Links, QR codes, or phone numbers urging you to “verify” information.